eliz79/Recruitment-and-Selection/README.rst

 Current Alternatives:
 ^^^^^^^^^^^^^^^^^^^^^
-After the selecting 20 candidates with passing score (HR does not have enough time to select and screen extra employees from list as the selection is started after the notification), candidates passing the background checks are moved to next step.
+20 candidates are selected with passing score (HR does not have enough time to select and screen extra employees from list as the selection is started after the notification), candidates passing the background checks are moved to next step.
 Salary is negotiated with candidates.
-Five of them fails background checks and the salary negotiations, the target is short.
-The step one is repeated again, choose 5 employees and move to step 2 and step 3 until target is achieved.
+Five of them fails background check and the salary negotiations, the target is short.
+The step one is repeated again, choose 5 employees and move to step 2 and step 3 until target is achieved

 Value Proposition:
 ^^^^^^^^^^^^^^^^^^
 A software that will help to filter and sort the employees on the basis of their exam scores after performing the background checks and salary negotiations.
 While the whole process is performed electronically, it will save the time and there is less possibility of errors.

 User Stories: